top of page

 Wondering what’s possible?

-We specialize in turning ideas into reality.
-And we do it fast, too.
-Invest Cast offers complete prototyping capabilities in a wide variety of metals, without tooling, in as little as 24 hours.
+We specialize in turning ideas into reality within days.
+Invest Cast offers complete prototyping capabilities in a wide variety of metals, without tooling, in as little as 48 hours.
 As the largest and fastest producer of cast metal prototypes in the country, we utilize our in-house expertise along with a tight-knit group of engineers and designers who are able to help meet all your unique prototype needs.
-Our experienced staff is happy to work with you to figure out how to get the best prototype possible in the shortest amount of time.
+Our experienced staff is happy to work with you to figure out how to get the best prototype possible, in the shortest amount of time.

 HOW IT WORKS